-A Nuclear Energy ETF To Look At Amid Iran Agreement
+Nuclear Energy ETF and Iran

-The completed deal is expected to see Iran reduce its Uranium stockpile by 98 percent for 15 years and limit its enrichment capacity in exchange for the European Union lifting economic sanctions that have greatly hindered Iran’s economy.
+The completed deal is expected to see Iran reduce its Uranium stockpile by 98% for 15 years and limit its enrichment capacity in exchange for the European Union lifting economic sanctions that have greatly hindered Iran’s economy.
 The United States will also be lifting many sanctions once Iran’s accordance with the agreement is confirmed.

 All the talk about nuclear power has brought a lot of attention to the utility and industrial companies that deal with its production, management and mining of uranium.
 The best way to capture all of these companies in one security is through an exchange-traded fund.

 The Market Vectors Nuclear Energy ETF (NYSE: NLR) provides investors exposure to 53 companies across 11 countries involved in uranium and nuclear energy.
 The most heavily weighted countries are the United States at 65 percent and Japan at 20 percent.
 The top individual holdings are Nextera Energy Inc (NYSE: NEE) with an 8.3 percent holding, Duke Energy Corp (NYSE: DUK) making up 8 percent of the ETF, and Southern Co (NYSE: SO) totaling 6.9 percent.
 NLR is down 2 percent over the last 12 months, down 1 percent over the last six months, and down 4 percent year to date.
 The nuclear energy ETF has an expense ratio of 0.60 percent.

-© 2016 Benzinga.com.
+© 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.